 Apparent lack of domestic demand and lower price for coconuts has confounded growers

 The lack of domestic demand has severely impacted the sales of locally grown coconuts, splashing farmers and sellers’ income as well as causing them to incur massive debts.
-High unsold stock is also causing the coconut retail price in Thailand decrease considerably.
+High unsold stock is also causing the coconut retail price in Thailand to decrease considerably.
 Somkiet Laonark, the Associate President of the Coconut Farmers association in Chumphon, points to a dramatic drop in profitability as each coconut sold for only 1-2 baht, which was not enough for farmers to even break even.
 Mysteriously, imported coconuts under AFTA have decreased by 27% to 167,723 tons for the past 8 months.
 This means, in theory, that the coconut price should have increased as a result of more limited supply.
-The answer to the conundrum, however, appears to be quite sobering: illegal imported products.
+The answer to the conundrum, however, appears to be quite sobering: illegally imported products.

 Recently, Thailand’s Department of Foreign Trade randomly checked 20 companies that process coconuts in Thailand.
 It found that 10 of the companies could not clarify the origin of some quantities coconuts they had imported.
 The department is now considering whether to impose penalties on the concerns.
 Meanwhile, Adol Chothinisakorn, the General Director of Thailand’s Department of Trade, has demanded that companies wishing to import coconuts from state members of AFTA, should have to apply for permission from Thai authorities.

-Coconuts are an integral staple in Thailand’s culture and a valuable inter connected industry
+Coconuts are an integral staple in Thailand’s culture and a valuable interconnected industry

 Coconuts are an integral part of not only Thailand’s agricultural economy but also its culture.
 The crop is important to many people in Thailand.
 From small traders in Bangkok who sell freshly cut coconuts from stalls as pleasant drinks to cooks and chefs who use coconut oils for cooking.
 The small island of Koh Samui is one of Thailand’s most exotic tourist destinations and a star performer in recent years.
-The island is famous for its coconuts with coconut trees growing near pristine beaches adding to the perception of paradise that is one of the key motivators for western foreigners who flock to to the island in Thailand from all over the world.
-In the 1970s and 80s a famous TV advertisement in the UK and Europe featured a chocolate confection called the Bounty bar with the advertising sales slogan – a taste of paradise.
+The island is famous for its coconuts with coconut trees growing near pristine beaches adding to the perception of paradise that is one of the key motivators for western foreigners who flock to the island in Thailand from all over the world.
+In the 1970s and 80s, a famous TV advertisement in the UK and Europe featured a chocolate confection called the Bounty bar with the advertising sales slogan – a taste of paradise.
 It is associations like this that today help drive the enthusiasm for Thailand among many westerners particularly those of that age group.

 Thailand is famous for its coconut farms that use skilled, trained monkeys to harvest the crop

-However what is just as important for Thailand is that the island of Koh Samui sends over 2 million conconuts to Bangkok every year.
+However, what is just as important for Thailand is that the island of Koh Samui sends over 2 million coconuts to Bangkok every year.
 Thailand is famous for its coconuts farms that use monkeys to harvest the crop.
 Unfortunately, this has drawn the ire of some animal rights groups online and in the media.
 The practice is essential to harvesting the crop for small farmers in Thailand and has been a practice for up to 400 years.
 A male monkey can climb the coconut trees and harvest 1,600 coconuts per day while a female monkey can extract 600 coconuts a day.
-By comparison a human being who had to climb the tree, hack the coconut off and toss it down can only manage 80 coconuts a day with those who are extremely fit being able to manage 100 coconuts.
+By comparison, a human being who had to climb the tree, hack the coconut off and toss it down can only manage 80 coconuts a day with those who are extremely fit being able to manage 100 coconuts.
 It is estimated that up to 99% of coconuts produced in Thailand are harvested by monkeys.
 The monkeys are raised at special facilities in Thailand including Thai temples for the purpose.
 Those who support that practice say that the monkeys and their human guides work quietly and harmoniously together.

 US professor and wife support monkeys working on Thai farms despite some criticism